sayyidyofa/ltms-backend/README.md

 ## Development

-1. Clone and run the command: `yarn` (Install yarn if yu dont have it)
+1. Clone and run the command: `yarn` (Install yarn if you dont have it)

 2. Make new file: `.env` and fill it with values from `.env.example`